 Ideally, you’re working ahead and carefully planning your editorial calendar.
 Make sure you’re regularly reviewing upcoming events—everything from major holidays to movie releases—to spot any opportunities to plug in content.

-Tip: Forekast is “the Internet’s calendar,” and it tracks just about everything, inspiring our interactive infographic in honor of Black History Month and a camping guide to Coachella.
+Tip: Forekast is “the Internet’s calendar,” and it tracks holidays, awareness months, etc. We’ve used it to inspire everything from our interactive infographic in honor of Black History Month to a camping guide to Coachella.

 6. In-House Data